signalfx/integrations/heka-filter-signalfx/README.md

 ### DESCRIPTION

-This integration provides support for pushing Heka metrics into SignalFx.
-[Heka](http://hekad.readthedocs.org/en/v0.10.0/) is an open source stream processing software system developed by Mozilla.
+This integration provides support for pushing Heka metrics into SignalFx. <a target="_blank" href="http://hekad.readthedocs.org/en/v0.10.0/">Heka</a> is an open source stream processing software system developed by Mozilla.
 This filter for was built by Clever, a SignalFx customer.
 The integration extracts data from Fields in messages.
 Generates JSON suitable for send to datapoint SignalFx API.
 Batches multiple messages into one string, which can be passed to an `HttpOutput` using a `PayloadEncoder`.
 Currently, only supports writing data points, NOT events.

 Heka is a “Swiss Army Knife” type tool for data processing, useful for a wide variety of different tasks, such as: